Jarl Magnus Riiber

-Jarl Magnus Riiber (born 15 October 1997) is a Norwegian nordic combined skier who has been competing since 2014.
+Jarl Magnus Riiber (born 15 October 1997) is a Norwegian former nordic combined skier who won five times the FIS Nordic Combined World Cup and 11 gold medals at the FIS Nordic World Ski Championships.

 Career

 Riiber attained his first World Cup podium during the 2014–15 season on 16 January 2015 in Seefeld in Austria.

 During the 2015–16, he won his first race on 6 February 2016 in Oslo, Norway.

-Riiber has won the Nordic Combined World Cup four times.
-He has the all-time most individual World Cup race wins at 53.
+Riiber has the record of the most Crystal Globes in Nordic Combined World Cup with five (equal with Eric Frenzel).
+He has the all-time most individual World Cup race wins at 78 and podiums at 111.